Octant FAQ

 # Octant is using its own staking solution, where can I read more about the technical aspects of this?

 We are solo staking (opens new window).
-Our current setup utilizes a geth and nimbus client pair, and our system runs on a number of hardened Qubes OS (opens new window) boxes which enhance security through isolating the network stack from clients, among other techniques.
+Our current setup utilizes a nethermind and nimbus client pair, and our system runs on a number of hardened Qubes OS (opens new window) boxes which enhance security through isolating the network stack from clients, among other techniques.
 We leverage widely-used monitoring tools, including prometheus, grafana, and beaconchain, to keep an eye on system performance and maintain optimal operation.

 # How can I check the status of Golem Foundation's validators?